kora-projects/kora-docs/mkdocs/docs/en/documentation/database-cassandra.md

 ## UDT { #udt }

-There is support for [UDT](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useCreateUDT.html) types using the `@UDT` annotation:
+There is support for [UDT](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useCreateUDT.html) types through the `@UDT` annotation.
+`UDT` describes a Cassandra user-defined type and can be used as a field of a regular entity.

 ===! ":fontawesome-brands-java: `Java`"